Klyntji is an independent online journal, of diverse and progressive arts and culture, published in Afrikaans

 The online journal

-The online journal engages with current day topics related to identity.
+The online journal engages with current day topics related to cultural identity.
 Speakers of Afrikaans find themselves in a changing South African landscape.
-What it means to be Afrikaans, taking into account its array of subcultures and identities, is frequently discussed and debated.
-Klyntji is continuously informed by research, debate and discussion on race, language, gender, sexuality and how it's conveyed aesthetically by contemporary arts and culture across the globe.
+What it means to be Afrikaans, taking into account its array of subcultures, identities and linguistic forms, is frequently discussed and debated.
+Klyntji is continuously informed by research on race, language, gender, sexuality and how it's conveyed aesthetically by contemporary arts and culture across the globe.

-We find ourselves in a time where individual freedom and equality are threatened by a range of socio-political factors, as well as where overpopulation is causing irreparable damage.
-Technology and the internet have also changed the way how we live, presenting new challenges but also new opportunities.
+Freedom, dignity and equality are hampered by a range of factors.
+Life in the anthropocene, with capitalism as driving force, is causing irreparable environmental damage and rising inequality.
+Technology and the internet have also changed the way how we live, presenting new challenges together with new opportunities.

-The publication uses Afrikaans as a language amongst languages, to transcend cultural boundaries through the telling of alternative narratives; challenging and resisting internal and external racism, populism, patriarchy and toxic masculinity, homophobia, sexism and gender-based violence, restrictive gender norms and harmful dogma.
-We do this by promoting diverse art, music, literature, design, theatre and culture in broad that progress towards a more equal, accepting and inclusive African society, all while having a fine time doing it.
+The publication uses Afrikaans as a language amongst languages, to transcend cultural boundaries through the telling of alternative narratives – challenging and resisting racism, patriarchy and toxic masculinity, homophobia, transphobia, body shaming, sexism and gender-based violence, restrictive gender norms and harmful dogma.
+We do this by promoting diverse art, music, literature, design, performance and culture in broad that progress towards a more equal, accepting and inclusive Global South.